nearform/titus/docs/developers/packages/titus-backend/README.md

 ### Auth0 plugin

-It declares `POST /login` route, which expects JSON body with `username` and `password` keys.
+Declares `POST /login` route, which expects JSON body with `username` and `password` keys.
-Those values will be sent to [Auth0] and if authentication succeeded, you'll get a [jwt] in return, that your application should store.
+Those values will be sent to [Auth0] and if authentication succeeded, you'll get a [jwt] in return that your application should store.

-It also declared an Hapi authentication [strategy] named `jwt`.
-Use in in the route you'd like to protect.
+It also declares a Hapi authentication [strategy] named `jwt`.
+Use it in the route you'd like to protect.
 Accessing those routes will require a valid jwt value in `Authorization` HTTP header.

 Have a look at `lib/plugins/auth0/auth0.test.js` for some examples.

 ### Pg plugin

-It automatically instrument other routes with a [pg][node-postgres] so they could issue queries against database.
+The Pg plugin automatically instruments other routes with a [pg][node-postgres] so they can issue queries against the database.
 It automatically commits (or rolls back, in case of thrown errors) transactionnal routes.

 To enable it, include `plugins: { pgPlugin: {} }` to your route `options`